 Phytoestrogens (also known as polyphenol phytoestrogens) are bioactive molecules.
 As the name indicates, phytoestrogens are derived from plants (’phyto’ being Greek for plant) and have a chemical structure that is similar to but not the same as that of human oestrogen.
 Phytoestrogens are naturally present in many common foods such as vegetables, seeds, berries, wine and tea.
 There are a variety of structurally different compounds such as isoflavones (mainly found in soya), lignans (flaxseed and grains) and stilbenes (in grape skin).
 Due to their structure, phytoestrogens have the potential to bind to the oestrogen receptor in humans and can act either like weak oestrogen promoters or inhibitors.

-Evidence credits the ingestion of phytoestrogens with protective qualities against a range of health problems including breast, bowel and prostate cancers, cardiovascular disease, cognitive deterioration, digestive diseases and constipation and osteoporosis.They have also been shown to improve symptoms of acne, rosacea and eczema, and to reduce menopausal symptoms and side effects of polycystic ovary syndrome (PCOS).These benefits largely stem from lignans which have a high antioxidant content that protect cells from free-radical damage.
+Evidence credits the ingestion of phytoestrogens with protective qualities against a range of health problems including breast, bowel and prostate cancers, cardiovascular disease, cognitive deterioration and osteoporosis.They have also been shown to reduce menopausal symptoms and side effects of polycystic ovary syndrome (PCOS)[22, 23].These benefits largely stem from lignans which have a high antioxidant content that protect cells from free-radical damage.

 Flaxseed has the highest concentration of lignans, containing up to 800 times more than other plant species.
 Lignans play an important role in plant growth and act as antioxidants in human metabolism.
 The lignans from flaxseed are converted in the colon into the mammalian lignans enterodiol and enterolactone via gut bacteria.
 Enterodiol and enterolactone function as antioxidants preventing cell damage.
-Lignans from flaxseed have been shown to decrease the risk of some cancerous development, have protective effects against chemotherapy to healthy cells and can lower the low-density lipoprotein (LDL–‘bad’ cholesterol) level[24-26].
-Plant lignans are converted into weak oestrogenic compounds in the intestines via the gut flora.
-The gut flora then binds these oestrogenic compounds rendering them inactive and they present no effect on the body’s oestrogen levels.
-However, if chronic intestinal illness is present, the flora may have suboptimal binding abilities, potentially leading to a slight increase in oestrogen levels.
+Lignans from flaxseed have been shown to decrease the risk of some cancerous development, have protective effects against chemotherapy to healthy cells and can lower low-density lipoprotein (LDL–‘bad’ cholesterol) levels.

-The consumption of phytoestrogen from flaxseed does not appear to affect sex hormone metabolism in males or females, principally due to the phytoestrogens from flaxseed being lignans rather than isoflavones.
-Phytoestrogen from flaxseed also has no effect on the female sex hormone oestrogen.
+The consumption of phytoestrogen from flaxseed does not appear to affect sex hormone metabolism in males or females, principally due to the phytoestrogens from flaxseed being lignans rather than isoflavones[40, 41].

 Plants that are able to liberate significant amounts of hydrogen cyanide (HCN) from the environment, through respiration, photosynthesis and through the soil, are referred to as ‘cyanogenic’.
-Nearly 3,000 plant species have been reported to be cyanogenic: the most commonly consumed include almonds, cashews, cassava root, lima beans, spinach, millet, bamboo shoots, soya and flaxseed[37, 38].
+Nearly 3,000 plant species have been reported to be cyanogenic: the most commonly consumed include almonds, cashews, cassava root, lima beans, spinach, millet, bamboo shoots, soya and flaxseed[42, 43].
 Cyanide compounds in plant-based foods occur naturally and consist of alpha-hydroxynitriles and cyanogenic glucosides, called cyanohydrins.
-The HCN and cyanide glycosides contained in plants and seeds support metabolic processes in the plant, aid the production of plant-based proteins and enzymes and are also believed to be produced to cause a bitter taste to ward off herbivores[38, 39].
+The HCN and cyanide glycosides contained in plants and seeds support metabolic processes in the plant, aid the production of plant-based proteins and enzymes and are also believed to be produced to cause a bitter taste to ward off herbivores[42, 44].

 Inorganic cyanide was a main constituent of many strong pesticides, and their use has been banned or restricted in most countries.
-However, it is still used in industrial processes in Germany, Japan, Netherlands and the USA and has been found in some unregulated weed killer treatments; although leaching from such compounds is very low, this is the main root of inorganic cyanide in the food chain.
-Similarly, cyanide can be found in water; exposure through drinking water (tap and bottled) is prevented by regular testing to ensure the levels of HCN do not exceed 0.02ppm[45, 46].
-To limit exposure, global law dictates that all chemical spillages must be reported and foods that have been treated with pesticides are subjected to strict food and contaminant testing laws with large penalties for those found to be in violation[45, 46].
-Tobacco smoke is the most common cause of cyanide entering the body followed by that of burning plastics and rubber.
+However, it is still used in industrial processes in Germany, Japan, Netherlands and the USA and has been found in some unregulated weed killer treatments; although leaching from such compounds is very low.
+Similarly, cyanide can be found in water; exposure through drinking water (tap and bottled) is prevented by regular testing to ensure the levels of HCN do not exceed 0.02ppm.
+To limit exposure, global law dictates that all chemical spillages must be reported and foods that have been treated with pesticides are subjected to strict food and contaminant testing laws with large penalties for those found to be in violation[49, 50].
+Tobacco smoke is the most common cause of cyanide entering the body..

 Flaxseed cyanide content has surfaced recently from the health warning from the Swedish ‘National Food Authority’ (NFA) who highlighted what is claimed to be a potential risk of cyanide poisoning from flaxseed if consumption exceeds two teaspoons per day.
 The warning was released to the public to make consumers aware that flaxseed can produce HCN.
 However, the report also states (translated):